firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Building-a-FireSim-Bitstream/Xilinx-Bitstream-Template.rst

 This section will guide you through building a |fpga_name| FPGA |bit_file_type| (FPGA image) for a FireSim simulation.

+TODO
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Next, install the U250 FPGA as indicated: https://docs.xilinx.com/r/en-US/ug1301-getting-started-guide-alveo-accelerator-cards/Card-Installation-Procedures

+We require the following programs/packages installed from the Xilinx website in addition to a physical U250 installation:

+* Vivado 2021.1 or 2022.2

+* U250 board package (corresponding with Vivado 2021.1 or 2022.2)

+  * Ensure you complete the "Installing the Deployment Software" and "Card Bring-Up and Validation" sections in the following link: https://docs.xilinx.com/r/en-US/ug1301-getting-started-guide-alveo-accelerator-cards/Installing-the-Deployment-Software

+  * Ensure that the board package is installed to a Vivado accessible location: https://support.xilinx.com/s/article/The-board-file-location-with-the-latest-Vivado-tools?language=en_US

 Build Recipes
 ---------------